CHAS-FM , KISS FM, Sault Ste. Marie

 CJIC-FM left the air around this time.

-Gilder Broadcasting Ltd. was authorized to purchase CJIC-AM and FM from Huron Broadcasting Ltd. Gilder was headed by longtime CKCY personality Russ Hilderly.
+Gilder Broadcasting Ltd. was authorized by the CRTC to purchase CJIC-AM and FM from Huron Broadcasting Ltd.

-On February 1, Russ Hilderley, President of Gilder Broadcasting, re-launched the former Hyland stations - CJIC-AM-FM - as CFYN-AM and CHAS-FM.
+On February 1, Gilder Broadcasting re-launched CJIC-AM-FM – as CFYN-AM and CHAS-FM.

 On April 12, Gilder Broadcasting received approval to increase effective radiated power for CHAS 100.5 from 3,600 watts to 6,700 watts.